device42/device42-docs/docs/apps/application-groups/calculation-rules.md

 - **Include**: Include the selected items to the exclusion of everything else.
 You can generally leave this option blank unless you have a specific reason to limit the calculation to specific items.
 For example, you can choose to only include devices that are in production in the calculation.
 - **Exclude**: Select categories that don't make sense to include.
 For example, you can exclude IPv6 traffic or port 22.

+Save and run the Calculation Group Logic Template by clicking **Process Now**.

+  <ThemedImage
+    alt="Process Calculation Group Logic Template"
+    sources={{
+      light: useBaseUrl('/assets/images/calculation-rules/template-process-now-light.png'),
+      dark: useBaseUrl('/assets/images/calculation-rules/template-process-now-dark.png'),
+    }}
+  />

 ### **Visualization** Options

-The **Visualization** option determines the default chart depth rendered, which is useful for large environments where you want to limit the number of levels of dependencies shown in the visualization.
+The Calculation Rule **Visualization** option determines the default chart depth rendered, which is useful for large environments where you want to limit the number of levels of dependencies shown in the visualization.

 Leave the **Visualization** option blank to include all levels of dependencies in the Application Group and dependency visualization or enter a value to limit the number of levels shown.